Waterfall1092/WebXR-tools/Custom/README.md

 # Manual User Interface Tests #

-Begin by opening this link https://didsr.github.io/WebXR-tools/Custom/
+Begin by opening this link: https://didsr.github.io/WebXR-tools/Custom/

 ## Test 1- Adding and editing a package
 This test will examine the package and pattern systems.